avclub-chinchillas/AngryOxide-AVC/README.md

 2. Prompt you to select an interface
 3. Enable monitor mode on the selected interface
 4. Start AngryOxide in the background
-5. Automatically run hash exfiltration every 5 seconds
+5. Scan for hash files every <INTERVAL> seconds
+6. Publish these hash pairs to a Kafka topic
-6. Press `Ctrl-C` to gracefully shut down
+7. Press `Ctrl-C` to gracefully shut down

 ### Quick Compatibility Check